jsc329/ammonitorwiki/Chapter-03-The-People-Table.md

 combine the DELETE statement with a WHERE statement to delete any records containing ‘Gimli’ in the *firstName* column:

-    > # Remove the Gimli record
+    # Remove the Gimli record
-    > RSQLite::dbExecute(conn = conx, statement =
+    RSQLite::dbExecute(conn = conx,
-    +             "DELETE FROM people
+                       statement = "DELETE FROM people
-    +              WHERE firstName = 'Gimli' ")
+                                    WHERE firstName = 'Gimli' ")

-    [1] 1
+    ## [1] 1

 Another call to `dbGetQuery()` confirms that our deletion was
 successful:

-    > # Check on the table
+    # Check on the table
-    > RSQLite::dbGetQuery(conn = conx, statement = "SELECT * FROM people")
+    RSQLite::dbGetQuery(conn = conx, statement = "SELECT * FROM people")

-      personID firstName  lastName          projectRole                    email       phone
-    1 bbaggins     Bilbo   Baggins  Lead Ring Monitor I ringmaster2001@shire.net 1-800-shire 2 fbaggins     Frodo   Baggins Lead Ring Monitor II       fbaggins@shire.net 1-800-shire 3  gandalf   Gandalf  The Grey    Wizard Consultant     gandalf@middle.earth        <NA>
-    4  saruman   Saruman The White         Power Seeker     saruman@isengard.net        <NA>

-**Note that records should be deleted with extreme care.** As mentioned in Chapter 2, an **AMMonitor** database does not invoke “cascade delete;” when a record is deleted, entries in other tables that utilize the primary key of the deleted record will not be automatically be deleted.
+**Note that records should be deleted with extreme care.** As mentioned in Chapter 2, an **AMMonitor** database does not invoke “cascade delete;” when a record is deleted, entries in other tables that use the primary key of the deleted record will not be automatically be deleted.
 In this case, if we delete “Gimli” from the **people** table, we may produce dangling records that reference Gimli in other tables.
 For example, if Gimli spent time annotating recordings for presence or absence of focal species \[See Chapter 14\], his *personID* would be contained in the **annotations** table, but his corresponding personal information would no longer be present in the **people** table.